UK Foreign Office issues travel advisory for India and Pakistan after air strikes

-UK Foreign Office warns against travel to parts of India and Pakistan after deadly military escalation
+Is it safe to travel to India and Pakistan?
+Foreign Office revises travel advisory after deadly military escalation

 Pakistan’s Prime Minister Shehbaz Sharif condemned Indian airstrikes as an ‘act of war’